jembi/openhim-docs/versioned_docs/version-5.2.x/tutorial/mediators/basic-scaffold.md

 EXPOSE 3000
 ```

 In your IDE move back to the `index.js` file.
-Here enter teh following script to setup a basic express server listening on port 3000.
+Here enter the following script to setup a basic express server listening on port 3000.

 ```js
 'use strict'